-The Trust provides grants of roughly £3,000 - £15,000/yr.
+The Trust provides grants of roughly £3,000 - £15,000 per year.
 Whilst most of the grants awarded are between £5,000 - £10,000 the Trust reserves a degree of flexibility on these award values.
 Termed grant applications for grants covering two or three years are encouraged, as well as one year grants.
+Charities with an income of more than £1million are not eligible.
 There are two rounds of grants every year.
-The next round will open in January 2023, going to the Board in late May/early June 2023.